 Thai curry is known the world over for its dazzling mingling of flavors, and this sumptuous recipe is exactly that.
 Impress your friends and guests with this dish at a dinner party - it's sure to win everyone over.
 The curry sauce is made right in the wok (or pot) for ease of preparation, and any kind of chicken can be used, from drumsticks to thighs.
-I used chopped chicken thigh here and it was ready in no time.
-I didn't add any vegetables, but I've given lots of suggestions for vegetables to add according to your liking (see below recipe for recommendations).
-I find it a very flexible recipe - I tend to add chicken along with different vegetables each time and it's always super delicious.
+This recipe provides plenty of vegetable options, according to your liking (see below recipe for recommendations).
 Serve it up with Thai jasmine rice and a sprinkling of fresh coriander for an authentic Thai meal that satisfies and delights the palate as well as the senses.

 - 3 garlic cloves (minced)

-- 3 kaffir lime leaves (or 1 tbsp. lime juice)
+- 3 kaffir lime leaves (or 1 tablespoon lime juice)

 - 3/4 can coconut milk